smaclell/smaclell.github.io/_drafts/powershell-object-serialization-woes.md

 3. **Serialize ourselves to "unwrap" the objects.**
-   Once we narrowed down the interaction between the returned objects and the serialization we found that it was possible to get the desired value back.
+   Once we narrowed down the interaction between the returned objects and the serialization we found it was possible to get the desired value back.
 You could do so by casting to the correct type and normally determine the type using the <code>-is</code> operator.
-I say normally because some values that actually were wrapped appeared to be their intended type which would not serialize correctly.
+I say normally because some values which actually were wrapped appeared to be their intended type which would not serialize correctly.

 We chose option 3 because it was relatively isolated, could be easily tested with the cases we reproduced and would be easy to implement.
 After weeks of tracking down this defect a developer implemented the fix in one day.
-Once it was everywhere and we confirmed that there were no more missing log messages there were high-fives all around.
+Once it was everywhere and we confirmed there were no more missing log messages there were high-fives all around.

-We did strongly consider moving to PowerShell 4.0 to fix the issue but the risk was too great.
-Our solution can be easily replaced when we finally do and even be made future compatible before we make the switch so that things go smoothly.
+We did strongly consider moving to PowerShell 4.0 to fix the issue, but the risk was too great.
+Our solution can be easily replaced when we finally do and even be made future compatible before we make the switch so things go smoothly.

 Lessons Learnt
 ===============================================================================

 Phew.
 You made it this far!
 Congratulations.
-The ups and downs of investigating this defect were tough but finding the root cause and fix the problem was worth it.
-Throughout it all we did learn a few things that I think are important.
+The ups and downs of investigating this defect were tough, but finding the root cause and fixing the problem was worth it.
+Throughout it all we did learn a few things which I think are important.

 Know why something works and especially when it doesn't.
 -------------------------------------------------------------------------------

 Throughout most of the investigation we did not know what was causing the problem.
-We knew exactly what changes had been made to the system but even then did not have much to go on while determining the root cause.
+We knew exactly what changes had been made to the system, but even then did not have much to go on while determining the root cause.

 Daryl kept pressing the team to dig deeper into the code and find the root